EliseCoopman/methylmap/README.md

                         region to visualise, format: chr:start-end (example: chr20:58839718-58911192) -n [NAMES ...], --names [NAMES ...]
                         list with sample names
-  --gff GFF, --gtf GFF  add annotation track based on GTF/GFF file --output OUTPUT       TSV file to write the overview table with modification frequencies to.
+  --gff GFF             add annotation track based on GFF3 file --output OUTPUT       TSV file to write the frequencies to.
   --groups [GROUPS ...]
                         list of experimental group for each sample -s, --simplify        simplify annotation track to show genes rather than transcripts --fasta FASTA         fasta reference file, required when input is BAM/CRAM files or overviewtable with BAM/CRAM files --mod {m,h}           modified base of interest when BAM/CRAM files as input.
 Options are: m, h, default = m --hapl                display modification frequencies in input BAM/CRAM file for each haplotype (alternating haplotypes in methylmap)
-  --dendro              perform hierarchical clustering on the samples/haplotypes and visualize with dendrogram on sorted heatmap as
+  --dendro              perform hierarchical clustering on the samples/haplotypes and visualize with dendrogram on sorted heatmap as output
-                        output
   --threads THREADS     number of threads to use when processing BAM/CRAM files --quiet               suppress modkit output
-  --host HOST           Host IP used to serve the application --port PORT           Port used to serve the application -v, --version         print version and exit
+  --debug               Run the app in debug mode --host HOST           Host IP used to serve the application --port PORT           Port used to serve the application -v, --version         print version and exit
 ```

 ### MORE INFORMATION